heavenstobetsy/PhillyConstruction/Data pre-processing.md

 ## Building the Data
-&nbsp;&nbsp;&nbsp;&nbsp;This model is meant to act as a tool for Philadelphia’s Department of Licenses and Inspections to prioritize which buildings to investigate after a building permit is submitted.
-Specifically, I wanted to figure out which building would be most likely be declared unsafe and extremely hazardess and needs immediate action taken.
-For a less technical summary, along with my motivation and reasoning for choosing this problem see [my Medium write-up](https://medium.com/@_heavenstobetsy/predicting-unsafe-housing-in-philadelphia-with-machine-learning-models-d1a364270a9c).
+&nbsp;&nbsp;&nbsp;&nbsp;This model is meant to act as a tool for Philadelphia's Department of Licenses and Inspections to prioritize which buildings to investigate after a building permit is submitted.
+Specifically, I wanted to figure out which buildings would be most likely be declared unsafe and extremely hazardous - where immediate action needs to be taken.
+For a less technical summary, along with my motivation and reasoning for choosing this problem, see
+[my Medium write-up](https://medium.com/@_heavenstobetsy/predicting-unsafe-housing-in-philadelphia-with-machine-learning-models-d1a364270a9c).
 <p>
  &nbsp;
     </p>

-## Datasets
+## Raw Datasets
-&nbsp;&nbsp;&nbsp;&nbsp;For this model I used data from The City of Philadelphia’s Department of Licenses and Inspections.
+&nbsp;&nbsp;&nbsp;&nbsp;For this model I used data from The City of Philadelphia's Department of Licenses and Inspections.
+I focused on buildings with a permit submitted up to June 2019 in order to keep the data manageable; I also wanted to collect an extra 6+ months of code violation/unsafe status data after the last permit date - having the same date for the permit cutoff and the unsafe status cutoff might result in erroneous data.

-To keep the data manageable, I focused on buildings with a permit submitted up to through June 2019.
-The L&I data was built into a dataframe comprised of several datasets including permits, inspections, code violations, and unsafe violations.
+&nbsp;&nbsp;&nbsp;&nbsp;The L&I data was built into a dataframe comprised of several datasets, which includes data about permits, inspections, code violations, and unsafe violations.
+The four separate data sources are summarized below:
-This includes:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Permits: data on building construction/use/update permits. <p>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Permits:* data on building construction/use/update permits. <p></p>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Inspections: data on cases and compliance/non-compliance follow-up. <p>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Inspections:* data on L&I inspection cases and compliance/non-compliance follow-up.. <p></p>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Violations: data and descriptions of every building code violation, and risk level. <p>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Violations:* data and descriptions of every building code violation, and risk level. <p></p>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Unsafe Violations: data and descriptions of the unsafe building code violations. <p>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Unsafe Violations:* data and descriptions of the unsafe building code violations. <p></p>
 &nbsp;
 &nbsp;
 <p>
 <p>
-This chart shows the breakdown of the total number of buildings for each type of data:
+The chart below shows the breakdown of the total number of buildings for each type of data.
+There are ~80,000 buildings with submitted permits, and (thankfully) relatively few unsafe buildings.

 ![Building Counts](https://github.com/heavenstobetsy/PhillyConstruction/blob/master/Charts/unique_counts.png)
 [Fig. 1 – Bar Chart of 2019 Building Counts]